-Globally, healthcare providers spend more than $100 billion per year on health IT such as electronic health records (EHR), online patient portals, health apps and personalized medical treatment, according to CNBC.
+Globally, healthcare providers spend more than $100 billion per year on health IT such as electronic health records (EHR), online patient portals, health apps and personalized medical treatment, according to a 2016 article posted on CNBC.

 As a result, career opportunities within health informatics, the development and adoption of IT-based healthcare innovations, are growing rapidly as organizations strive to improve patient care and engagement, manage costs, boost efficiency, and ensure privacy and security of any health information.
 Implementing health informatics can be useful in several ways:

 - Collecting and analyzing large amounts of information to better monitor, prevent and manage disease.